Large Kutani porcelain vase Meiji period Late 19th century

 The large Kutani porcelain vase from the Meiji period is an outstanding example of Japanese art, reflecting the rich tradition of Kutani ceramics, which developed in the 17th century in the city of the same name.
 This vase, dating from the late 19th century, features an intense red background and intricate gold decoration depicting numerous flowers, birds, and scenes from everyday life.

 Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
-Toward the end of the century, these styles transition into pseudo styles of classicism, Renaissance, and Baroque.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Selectively used materials were employed to further emphasize the grandeur of these items.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the former era.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly speaking, chest-type furniture.
+They also reflected an interest in mythology and ancient times, with supports and legs taking animal forms.

-The most important aspect of vintage antique furniture is originality.
-Ultimately, this is crucial from the buyer's perspective, as the market is filled with many forgeries.
-Luxury Products provides a certificate confirming the product's compliance with its actual description and photograph.
-We have at your disposal art appraisers, historians, and experts from around the world.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is crucial from the buyer's perspective, as the market is filled with many counterfeits.
+Luxury Products provides a certificate confirming the product's compliance with its actual description and photographs.
+We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details